-Turn on Apple Music Lossless and Dolby Atmos for the best experience
+Hear the best music with Apple Music Lossless and Dolby Atmos

 Choose whether you want to change the setting to Always On or Off.

 Again, while you can listen to Dolby Atmos audio with any pair of headphones, you will need to make sure that the setting is on Always On.
 Otherwise, if it is left on Automatic, you can only get Dolby Atmos versions of tracks with Apple and Beats headphones, which are designed to handle Dolby Atmos audio much better.
-This includes AirPods, AirPods Pro, AirPods Max, BeatsX, Beats Solo3 Wireless, Beats Studio3, Powerbeats3 Wireless, Beats Flex, Powerbeats Pro, or Beats Solo Pro.
+This includes AirPods, AirPods Pro, AirPods Max, BeatsX, Beats Solo3 Wireless, Beats Studio3, Powerbeats3 Wireless, Beats Flex, Powerbeats Pro, Beats Solo Pro, Beats Fit Pro, or Beats Studio Buds.
+Pretty much any Apple or Beats earbuds or headphones with the H1 or W1 chip will support Dolby Atmos with Spatial Audio.

 How to turn on Apple Music Lossless Audio